mstefarov/PixelSorter/README.md

 Sort pixels in your images in artistic ways.
 ![](http://i.imgur.com/hkZACBk.png)

 Requires .NET Framework 3.5 (Client Profile will suffice).
+Project files are compatible with VisualStudio 2010 or newer.

 Examples
 ===========